werin99/pyAT_interface/README.md

 The Google Colab version is also available directly in Colab: https://colab.research.google.com/drive/1uOLLd8QILGk0empEv1FgIUR25RKu4rky?usp=drive_link

+The main difference in the implementation is that the accelerator lattice is described in a Pandas DataFrame.
+This makes is easier to change and input the lattice without computer skills, BUT limits the parameters and element types possible to define.
+This can however easily be expanded for more advanced applications.

 Reference:
 Using Accelerator Toolbox in a teaching environment, S. Werin, J. Bjorklund Svensson, F. Curbis and J. Lundquist, proceedings IPAC 2026, Deauville, France 2026